-Unfortunately, there is no time to relax because market conditions can quickly change.
+Unfortunately, there is no time to relax as market conditions can quickly change.
 What works for a while might stop working, and ‘paradigm shift’ is the enemy of all traders.

-If you’re new to trading, then starting out trading the major pairs would appear to be an excellent first step.
+Starting out with the major pairs would appear to be an excellent first step.
 There would also be value in trading them all and understanding the nature of the different markets.

-While engaging in this research, be sure to use a demo account.
-If you don’t learn the basics using ‘paper trading’, then you’ll likely burn through your capital before you complete that project.
+Be sure to use a demo account to do real-time market research.
+If you don’t learn the basics by using a paper trade then you’ll likely burn through your capital before you complete that project.